 These initiatives are unlocking the genetic basis of diabetes and related traits through use of the latest technologies in genomic sequencing and analysis as well as development of advanced analytical methods.
 More broadly, these consortia have led the charge in the T2D genetics community to serve as a paradigm for data sharing and collaboration.
 As active members in GoT2D, T2D-GENES, AMP-T2D and SIGMA T2D, the group has forged collaborations with the other major T2D genetics consortia (KORA, ESP, LuCamp, CHARGE, and others) to assemble the world’s largest whole-exome dataset for T2D and related traits.

-Finally, as part of the Accelerating Medicines Partnership for Type 2 Diabetes (AMP T2D), the Diabetes Research Group is building the T2D Knowledge Portal and serving as the AMP T2D Data Coordinating Center.
+Finally, as part of the Accelerating Medicines Partnership for Common Metabolic Diseases (AMP-CMD), the Diabetes Research Group is building the Common Metabolic Diseases Knowledge Portal (CMDKP) and serving as the AMP-CMD Data Coordinating Center.
 A dedicated team is developing infrastructure software, mechanisms to take in and aggregate data, novel tools and methods for genetic analysis, and visual representations of data, and partnering with international teams to federate data from across the world.
-The group’s mission is to provide data and tools via the T2D Knowledge Portal to promote better understanding and treatment of type 2 diabetes and its complications.
+The group’s mission is to provide data and tools via the CMDKP to promote better understanding and treatment of type 2 diabetes and its complications.